The King Must Die: Characters

+Phaedra: younger sister of Ariadne; and Theseus' later wife.
+At this date only a child, she idolises him as a handsome bull dancer.

 Persephone: The 27-year-old queen of Eleusis, whom no one is permitted to name.
 Beautiful, sexually skilled, and devoted to the earth goddess, she follows the custom of making Theseus kill her current husband and King so that he can become the next one-year king and marry her.
 But he turns out to be more than she bargained for, empowering himself and the downtrodden men of Eleusis, finally using his personal and political skills to persuade the men to impose their rule on the women instead.
 Four times she attempts to kill him or have him killed, and attempts suicide when she fails.
 Her ultimate fate is not known.